Progdrasil/CEAMatlabAPI/README.md

 # Chemical Equilibrium with Applications for MATLAB

+**NOTE**: Seeing as this was a project from when I was a student, I do not have much time to work on this in my free time.
+I am seeing some interest from a few people, therefore I do have plans to come back to this and refactor it to python instead of matlab (Again since i am no loger a student and MatLab is expensive).
+It will still be supported in matlab using [this feature](https://www.mathworks.com/help/matlab/call-python-libraries.html).
+Pull requests are welcome if you wish to add more support (chemical output for example).

 This project aims to modify NASA's [Chemical Equilibrium with Applications](https://www.grc.nasa.gov/WWW/CEAWeb/) to be able to use it's functionalities with MATLAB in a much easier and powerful way.

 ## MEX